wilsonmar/gapi-node/README.md

 > Notice the token_type is "Bearer" (carrier) of the access token as defined in the OAuth2 spec.

+> Notice also the "expires_in" : 3600 because the default maximum time is used.
+Google allows this to be set during JWT requests.

 8. Click *List possible operations* for the pop-up, then expand **Insert Url**:

 ...   ![Google API Send Request](http://www.merc.tv/img/fig/goo.play.list_ops.png "Google API Send Request")